 Starting as a junior member of the sales team two years ago Nack has risen through the ranks to become Adam's right hand woman!
 A native of Thailand, Nack splits her time between the Bangkok and Siem Reap offices, working as the main administrative brain for all the Grasshopper destinations.
 We like to stay in Nack's good books as she is the one in charge of paying our salaries!

-Steve, our Vietnam General Manager, has a history of tourism product development in his native USA and first came to Southeast Asia to research and develop a new project at Angkor.
+Steve, our Brand Ambassador, has a history of tourism product development in his native USA and first came to Southeast Asia to research and develop a new project at Angkor.
 Following the completion of this venture he joined the Grasshopper team.
-A keen cyclist since childhood, biking for Steve was more than just a way to get to school; his bike allowed him the freedom to explore the world beyond his hometown, taking years’ off his mom’s life, while adding decades to his own!
+A keen cyclist since childhood, biking for Steve was more than just a way to get to school; his bike allowed him the freedom to explore the world beyond his hometown, taking years' off his mom's life while adding decades to his own!

 A devoted hiker at heart, William has become a fanatic convert to cycling since joining Grasshopper Adventures in 2013.
 His week's not complete without spending at least one day exploring the country lanes of Thailand or back alleys of Bangkok.
 Fluent in Thai, William has unique insight into the local culture and created a strong bond within his team.
 A long history of work and travel outside his native USA, and many years experience in community-based ecotourism programs throughout Southeast Asia have made Grasshopper Adventures the perfect fit.